Rebecca DohrmanDirector for the Communication Undergraduate Program/Assistant Professor of Communication

 Recent Conference Presentations

-Arendt, C., Dohrman, R.L., Buzzanell, P.M., Litera, N., Rajan, P., O’Connor, E., & Armstrong, C. (2012 November).
-‘You can do it’ vs. ‘I can do anything’: Divergent self-efficacy discursive strategies of men and women engineers.
+Arendt, C., Dohrman, R.L., Buzzanell, P.M., Rajan, P., O’Connor, E., Litera, N., & Armstrong, C. (2014, November).
+Discourses of elitism and exclusion: Relating engineering self-efficacy and subtle sexism.
 Presented to the annual meeting of the National Communication Association.
-Orlando, Florida.
+Chicago, IL.

 Recent Community Work